 <C05> Each registered Team may enter only one Robot (a Robot built to play the current season's game challenge) into the FIRST Tech Challenge Competition.
-It is expected that Teams will make changes to their Robot throughout the season and at Competitions.
+It is expected that Teams will make changes to their Robot throughout the season and during remote Competitions.

 - a.
-It is against this rule to compete with one Robot while a second is being adjusted or assembled at a Competition. - b.
-It is against this rule to switch back and forth between multiple Robots at a Competition. - c.
+It is against this rule to compete with one Robot while a second is being adjusted or assembled for the Competition. - b.
+It is against this rule to switch back and forth between multiple Robots for the Competition. - c.
 It is against this rule to register and attend concurrent Competitions with a second Robot. - d.
-It is against this rule to use a Robot built by another Team at a Competition.
+It is against this rule to use a Robot built by another Team for the Competition.